-The City did not provide comment or response in the record concerning the objection's issues concerning Tax Parcel No. 8008550000.
-This leaves the Hearing Examiner with an inadequate record upon which to make a recommendation.
+The City did not provide comment or response in the record for the initial hearing concerning the objection's issues concerning Tax Parcel No. 8008550000.
+This left the Hearing Examiner with an inadequate record upon which to make a recommendation, and this property was recommended for consideration on remand.